gsroest/gsroest.github.io/publications.markdown

 Wu, K. et al.: Evaluating an emission inventory using atmospheric CO2 flux measurements and source partitioning in a suburban environment, in prep for *Geophys.
 Res.
 Let*.

-Yadav, V. et al: The impact of COVID-19 policies on CO2 emissions in the Los Angeles and Washington DC metropolitan areas, accepted to *ERL*.